mdtc7892/583501/README.md

 2. Install dependencies with `pip install -r requirements.txt`.
 3. Start Jupyter from the project root: `jupyter lab`.
 4. Open `code/01_AI_Intrusion_Detection_Framework.ipynb` and run the cells in order.

-Generated files are written automatically to `logs/`, `models/`, and the relevant `results/` subdirectories.